 When a property changes hands, hunters may not take note.
 There are stories of new owners being surprised by hunters who had permission from prior owners.
 In one case, a couple’s dog was caught in a trap on their own land.
 The trapper had permission from the prior owner.

 When to Post

 September 1 marks the start of a wide-scale assault on New Hampshire’s wild animals by human predators who have every advantage over their prey.
 If you have not already posted your property, summer (May 31 through August 31) is a good time to do it.

 To be effective, posting must be done according to specifications outlined on the New Hampshire Fish & Game site.
 Excerpt:

 Under state law (RSA 635:4), the legal manner of posting calls for posting durable signs with any words describing the physical activity prohibited, such as “No Hunting or Trespassing,” in letters at least 2 inches high, and with the owner’s name and address.
-The signs may be no further than 100 yards apart on all sides of the property and shall also be posted at gates, bars and all commonly used entrances.
+The signs shall be no further than 100 yards apart on all sides of the property and shall also be posted at gates, bars and all commonly used entrances.